We’re looking at the big picture, as well as what’s right in front of us.

 Shared, local decision-making

-We are working to empower local stakeholders and community members to help make decisions about their own future.
+We are empowering local stakeholders and community members to make decisions about their own future.
 We hope that soon we can join partners in Government and elsewhere in making coordinated social investment decisions close to the ground here in our city.